github/docs/content/sponsors/receiving-sponsorships-through-github-sponsors/unpublishing-your-github-sponsors-profile.md

 If you have sponsors, you'll need to contact GitHub Support to help you unpublish your {% data variables.product.prodname_sponsors %} account.

-Once your {% data variables.product.prodname_sponsors %} account is unpublished:
+After your {% data variables.product.prodname_sponsors %} account is unpublished:
-- Any existing sponsorships will be canceled.
+- You'll no longer receive sponsorship payments.
 - You can request to re-publish your profile.

 {% data reusables.sponsors.navigate-to-sponsors-dashboard %}